SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 Under **Requests** in the Navigator is the **Search in request log** option.
 This is a shortcut to a special search.
 By searching in the request log, you can find requests that were amended/updated in a specific way within a specific period.

-For example, you can find all requests that you yourself have changed in the last week, regardless of who is responsible for the request or what status it has.
-In this way, you can easily retrieve all the requests you have worked on and which you want to keep a check on in future.
+For example, you can find all requests that you changed in the last week, regardless of who is responsible for the request or what status it has.
+In this way, you can easily retrieve all the requests you worked on and which you want to keep a check on in future.
 In other respects, this screen works like an ordinary search

 ## View search results for requests